dragonwasrobot/dragonwasrobot.github.io/_posts/2015-09-26-an-interpreter-a-compiler-and-a-virtual-machine.md

 now introduce a function that, given an element of this type, recursively traverses the structure of such an element and returns the result of evaluating the arithmetic expression corresponding to the element.
-The semantics of our arithmetic language are very straight forward:
+The semantics of our arithmetic language are pretty straight forward:

 - A literal expression, `Lit n`, evaluates to the natural number, `n`, and
 - an addition expression, `Plus e e`, evaluates to the sum of the two